The Institute for Informatics Goes Global

 Building upon the success of that initial workshop, I² is hosting a second seminar in Santiago, Chile, on Sept.
 30, 2019.
 The five-day event will include a day dedicated to UDD medical and graduate students, with the remainder of the week targeted to in-career learners in industry, healthcare and academia.
 The week will culminate with a networking session and presentations by industry leaders.

 The Institute is also in the process of finalizing a workshop at Fudan University.
-“We view these workshops as opportunities for our faculty, staff and students to connect with people in different healthcare systems and participate in practical, on-the-ground informatics training,” says Andrea Krussel, I² assistant director, education and strategic initiatives.
+“We view these workshops as opportunities for our faculty, staff and students to connect with people in different healthcare systems and participate in practical, on-the-ground informatics training,” says Andrea Krussel, Director of Education and Workforce Development in the Office of Health Information and Data Science.

 The new partnerships are also in step with the university’s larger commitment to expanding its global reach. “[The Institute] wants to be seen as cross-cutting and collaborative, and these international partnerships fit nicely into this,” Krussel says.